-This rule is designed to give practical effect to the right to freedom of thought, conscience and religion that is recognised by Article 9 of the ECHR and Rule 29 of the EPR.
-Prison authorities have a general duty to facilitate the exercise of these rights by foreign prisoners.
+Prison authorities have a general duty to facilitate the exercise of this right by foreign prisoners.
 They may do so in various ways.
-Rule 31.2 encourages them to keep a list of approved representatives of all the religions and beliefs of foreign prisoners.
+Rule 31.2 encourages prison authorities to keep a list of approved representatives of all the religions and beliefs of foreign prisoners.
 There may be many of these and it may be difficult to deal with all of them.
 However, the authorities should be as flexible as possible in this regard.
 Religious observance may raise security concerns but these should not trump this fundamental right except where it is essential to impose limitations.
 Such limitations should be the minimum necessary to guarantee safety and security.
-The right to freedom of thought, conscience and religion must be balanced by the requirement that foreign prisoners may not be compelled to practice any particular religion or belief.
-Indeed prisoners should be protected against the risk of proselytisation both by representative of any faith or religion, staff or fellow prisoners.